Floorp-Projects/Floorp/docs/contributing/debugging/debugging_a_minidump.rst

 ``obj-breakpad`` at the same level.

 -  `stackwalk-http <https://hg.mozilla.org/users/tmielczarek_mozilla.com/stackwalk-http/>`__
-   is a version of minidump_stackwalk that can fetch symbols over HTTP, and also has the Mozilla symbol server URL baked in.
+   is a version of the breakpad's minidump_stackwalk that can fetch symbols over HTTP, and also has the Mozilla symbol server URL baked in.
 If you run it like ``stackwalk /path/to/dmp /tmp/syms`` it will print the stack trace and save the symbols it downloaded in ``/tmp/syms``.
 Note that symbols are only uploaded to the symbol server for nightly and release builds, not per-change builds.